UniStuttgart-VISUS/megamol/plugins/mdao2/README.md

   * Evaluate ambient occlusion by tracing 3 approximate cones, tightly arranged around the normal in the voxelized scene, gathering the densities of the spheres
   * Weight the local lighting with the ambient occlusion term

-## Building

-Remember to git clone recursive.
-Otherwise, you need to fetch the submodules as well.

-To run this plugin, you need:
-* Linux or Windows
-* An installation of MegaMol (at least version 1.1), see [here](https://svn.vis.uni-stuttgart.de/trac/megamol/wiki/HowToBuild11) how to build one
-* OpenGL, at least version 3.3

-The build process is straight forward and described (for another plugin) on the [MegaMol building page](https://svn.vis.uni-stuttgart.de/trac/megamol/wiki/HowToBuild11), secton "Plugins".

 ## Parameters
 The module MDAO2Renderer exposes the following parameters.
 The values in brackets indicate the default values:
 * `enable_lighting` (`false`): Shade the spheres using local Phong lighting.
 If turned off, a constant color is used